 - Fill out Petition Form: PTO/SB/443

-- Save form and upload via our patent electronic filing system, EFS-Web
+- Save form and upload via Patent Center

-- Select document description, "Petition for Cancer Immunotherapy Pilot"
+- When uploading the revised form PTO/SB/443, select the document description, "Petition for Cancer Immunotherapy Pilot"

-(found under the “Petition Category”) on the EFS-Web screen to ensure processing
+(found under the “Petition Category”) on the Patent Center screen to ensure timely and appropriate processing

 - If a new application, do not choose “Accelerated Exam” or “Track One”